THE MEDICAL EXPERT AT THE SSA HEARING

 HIRE AN ATTORNEY TO QUESTION THE MEDICAL EXPERT

-Unfortunately, if you do not hire an attorney to help you, you will probably lose your case.
+Unfortunately, if you do not hire an attorney to help you, then you will probably lose your case.
 Most cases turn on the ME’s testimony at the hearing.
 An attorney can make sure that all of your symptoms are being considered by the medical expert.

 You will also need an attorney to question the medical expert.
-You may be able to provide testimony on your own to the judge, but when it comes time to ask questions of the ME, you need knowledge of SSA’s rules.
+You may be able to provide testimony on your own to the judge.
+But, when it comes time to ask questions of the ME, you need knowledge of SSA’s rules.
 Likewise, you need to understand your medical condition and the medical record.

-CANNON DISABILITY CAN HELP YOU WIN YOUR SSDI & SSI BENEFITS
+WE CAN HELP YOU WIN YOUR SSDI & SSI BENEFITS

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you apply for benefits using the SSA’s website.
-Likewise, if you need an appeal, we can help you do that too.
+Likewise, if you need an appeal, then we can help you do that too.

 Additionally, we represent clients in many states, including Nevada, Utah, Idaho, and California.
-Find out more about Nevada SSDI benefits here.
-Learn more about Utah SSDI and SSI benefits and California SSD benefits here.
-If you have questions about the wait time for the SSA’s decision, then read here.
+Find out about Nevada SSDI benefits.
+Learn about Utah SSDI and SSI benefits and California SSDI benefits.
+Learn about how long the wait time is for the SSA’s decision.

 These law firms think you will call and not question their experience.
 Because they have so little experience, they think Social Security cases are easy.
 Don’t be fooled.